ngthanhvinh/ObjTest/README.md

 npm start
 ```

-Access [localhost:3000](http://localhost:3000) to enjoy the React app!
+Access [http://localhost:3000](http://localhost:3000) and enjoy the React app!

+### Note
+It may take some time to load...